-Your doctor may recommend a Hepatitis vaccination.
-Hepatitis can be found in primates and although there are no known cases at our center or the surrounding area.
-As we function as a 'hands off' facility, mention this to your doctor.
+Your doctor may recommend a hepatitis vaccination.
+Hepatitis can be found in primates and although we function as a 'hands off' facility, mention this to your doctor.
 There are available vaccines to combine Hepatitis A and B that will protect you for several years to come.